Distributed Optimization of Bivariate Polynomial Graph Spectral Functions via Subgraph Optimization: Introduction

+where $\otimes$ is the Kronecker product.
+A detailed justification for this representation will be given in Section~\ref{sec:problem-statement-alternative}.}

+\changedSB{This type of objective functions, described as a summation over a bi-variate polynomial function evaluation of pair-wise eigenvalues of $L$, appear, for example, in context of optimization of the dispersion (variance) of the spectrum~\cite{zhang2012some} and in optimization of spectral flatness~\cite{sahin2025spectrumoptimizationdynamicnetworks}.}

-\paragraph{Computational Challenges} Problem~(\ref{eq:problem}) is large-scale, nonconvex, and non-local: each perturbation of $w$ moves all eigenvalues (except $\lambda_1$) through nonlinear matrix perturbation, and evaluating gradients requires spectral information about the entire graph.
-Although it is practically feasible to perform global, centralized optimization for small networks via numerical optimization, when the graph becomes large, the time needed for centralized optimization will be prohibitively long and, therefore, a more time-efficient method is desired.
+\changedSB{ \paragraph{Challenges with Distributed Implementation} Problem~(\ref{eq:problem}) is large-scale, nonconvex, and non-local: each perturbation of $w$ moves all eigenvalues (except $\lambda_1$) through nonlinear matrix perturbation.
+Although it is practically feasible to perform global, centralized optimization for small networks via numerical optimization, when the graph becomes large, the time needed for centralized optimization will be prohibitively long.
+Therefore, a more efficient, distributed method is desired, where optimization is performed on smaller subgraphs of $G$, which only requires the information of, and only makes changes to, the weights on the edges of the subgraph.